GiovanniBalestrieri/JinchiMiru/README.md

 1- Gazebo

- - Follow all the step by step tutorial at: http://gazebosim.org/tutorials
+ - Follow all the step by step tutorials at: http://gazebosim.org/tutorials

- For a cold start, follow just http://gazebosim.org/tutorials?tut=ros_installing&cat=connect_ros
+ 	Cold start, just follow http://gazebosim.org/tutorials?tut=ros_installing&cat=connect_ros

  - Add 3D models to Gazebo

 	Add folders in the models directory to your:
 	~/.gazebo/models/
 	Gazebo will be able to see them

 2- RosJava: